 - Enjoy your nourishing vegetable bowl!

-- hemp hearts = high in protein, fibre, and essential fatty acids (omega 3, 6 & 9) which may improve cholesterol profiles, may reduce inflammation
+- hemp seeds = high in protein, fibre, and essential fatty acids (omega 3, 6 & 9) which may improve cholesterol profiles, may reduce inflammation

 - turmeric = anti-inflammatory, helps lower blood glucose levels, anti-depressant, black pepper increases bioavailability